yangzhangs/rep-1/README.md

 `data/tokenizer.json`: our tokenizer file.

-`data/manual_evaluation_scores.csv`: The manual evaluation scores in terms of similarity and naturalness (372 samples and 2 evaluators).
+`data/manual_evaluation_scores.csv`: The manual evaluation scores in terms of similarity and naturalness (254 samples and 2 evaluators).

-`data/analysis_llms.md`: return results from llms for the two eveluation scenarios.
+`data/llm_prompt.md`: The prompt templates of llms for the two tasks.